 - weight gain

-- eating fresh fruit and vegetables
+- eating a varied and balanced diet that focuses on fresh fruits and vegetables

 - exercising regularly